No Products in the Cart

 If you have a mattress that's not particularly cooling, invest in a good quality mattress topper.
-Latex toppers are naturally breathable, and their incredible cooling properties make them great to place on the surface of a hot bed.
+Latex Mattress Toppers are naturally breathable, and their incredible cooling properties make them great to place on the surface of a hot bed.

 Toppers made of latex have an open-cell structure and internal pinholes that promote optimal airflow.
 When you toss and turn at night, the air moves in and out of the latex topper, making you sleep cool at night.
 On the other hand, toppers made of synthetic materials like memory foam have a closed-cell structure.
 It will trap more heat than latex material and make you sleep hot.

 So make sure you invest in a organic and natural latex topper rather than going for the synthetic ones.